lebrowley/NoDB-project/README.md

 - Full CRUD
     - GET: get all books
     - POST: add books to Read or To Read lists
-    - PUT: change the status of a book to own or want
+    - PUT: change the cover image of a book
     - DELETE: remove a book

 ### Functionality